Aged Care

 image 1

-Enhanced Data Collection for Specific Services
+Future Stage 2 Changes: Enhanced Data Collection for Specific Services

-Additional reporting fields will be introduced for services such as meals, transport, and respite.
+Providers should also be aware that as part of future planned changes, additional reporting fields will be introduced for services such as meals, transport, and respite.
 Providers will need to capture data on aspects like:

 • Number of one-way trips per person, including trip distance and time traveled.